ktg9/EcoChain/methodology/Bitcoin-ewaste.md

   ![Profitability chart](img/ewaste_profitability_chart.png)

 - `Create a list of profitable mining equipments`:
-  +On a given day, we can generate a list of profitable mining equipment by comparing the profitability threshold with the parameters of all mining equipment
+  + On a given day, we can generate a list of profitable mining equipment by comparing the profitability threshold with the parameters of all mining equipment
 - `Calculate weighting factors for each profitable mining quipments`:
   + Each profitable mining equipment is assigned a weight factor, which is determined by a function based on the current